af83/ucengine-docs/faq.md

 ### #9 Do not allow anybody outside the company to have commit access

 Only Chuck Norris have commit access.
+If you wish to have commit access, please first submit one or more patches that will be accepted.
+We will be more then happy to give you write access afterwards.

 ### #10 Silence